 Cardiac catheterization, or what is called cardiac catheterization, is a minimally invasive procedure, and it is considered a final solution to many heart problems.
 Turkey has developed through catheter significantly lately.

-Cardiac catheterization is an imaging procedure of the arteries that supply the heart muscle called coronary arteries, and it has two goals or two types: Diagnostic catheterization and therapeutic catheters.
+cardiac catheterization is an imaging procedure of the arteries supplying the heart muscle called coronary arteries, and it has two goals or two types: Diagnostic catheterization and therapeutic catheters.

-Cardiac catheterization (also called cardiac catheterization or coronary angiography) is a deep invasive imaging procedure of your heart's arteries that allows your doctor to evaluate your heart's function.
-Cardiac catheterization is used for:
+Cardiac minimally invasive catheterization (also called cardiac catheterization or coronary angiography) is a deeply invasive imaging procedure of the arteries of the heart that allows your doctor to evaluate your heart's function.
+Cardiac catheterization is used to:

 - To assess or diagnose coronary artery disease or Valve diseases and their need for replacement or aortic disease.

 - Determining the extent to which the patient needs treatment (such as an interventional procedure or a Coronary artery bypass grafting surgery).